Workday/canvas-kit/CONTRIBUTING.md

 **`yarn build`**

 This will build all modules' CSS and JS.
+This should only be done before publishing.
+It is not needed for development.

 ### Testing Modules